 So, all angels do not have to be heavenly messengers and there is NO place in the bible that says that the devil has messengers that come from heaven.
 The “stars of heaven” spoken of in the book of Revelation are a symbol for believers and not actual “angels of heaven”.
 The devil never dragged literal angels out of a literal heaven during some war in heaven.
 That is all religious fantasy.
 So, an “angel” is a messenger, an envoy, or simply, one who is sent and these can be human or heavenly beings.
 One interesting note is that in Dr. Strong’s biblical definition of “angel”, he defines it as a messenger and by implication a “PASTOR”.
 The pastors of Christianity’s churches are indeed messengers but if what I have presented to you is true, then there is much argument to suggest that the pastor’s of Christianity are not sent from God.
 But if God didn’t send them, who did?
 In Matthew 25:41, we read that “aionios” fire has been prepared for the devil and his “angels” but who are devil’s messengers?
 What other group of people are responsible for deceiving the whole world into believing that God is literally going to torture most of humanity in real fire for all eternity?
 Burning anything living for the purposes of just killing it is considered to be a vile and despicable act but in that case, at least the subject DIES!
 The leaders of Christianity teach that God has created man with an “immortal soul” (which by the way is totally unscriptural) and since man has a so called “immortal soul”, God will punish the wicked and unbelieving populations of the world with REAL FIRE for all eternity.
 We are talking about BILLIONS upon BILLIONS of people including mothers, fathers, aunts, uncles, grandparents, children, cousins, nieces, nephews, grandchildren, and a host of other extended family members.
 Imagine seeing your MOTHER or your DAUGHTER being barbecued alive in a body (soul?) that can NEVER die… This is what the leaders of Christianity say is JUST punishment for the person that “rejects” God.
 They have convinced the world that Christianity is God’s religion and they spread their spiritual terrorism around the world with pride.
 There is nothing spiritual, loving, reasonable, or logical about torturing people with real fire.
 The messengers of the devil are HUMAN and it is but the leaders of Christianity that spread this most blasphemous and damnable message in their temples of terror (churches) not even realizing that it is Satan’s headquarters.
 The messengers of the devil are the “pastors” of Christendom!
 Revelation 12:9 tells us that the devil deceives the WHOLE WORLD and if the whole world is susceptible to such deception, then there must be enough deception available in the world for the whole world to be deceived by it.
 In the judgment, God will cause these lying deceiving ministers of the devil’s work to go through the age-lasting spiritual fire of God’s consuming spirit purifying them of their evil carnal wickedness.

 Explaining Matthew 25:41 was certainly no nightmare but the revelation that David himself is one of the devil’s angels (messengers) might cause him to have nightmares.
 Even with that said, there is still goodness that comes out of God’s punishment.
-The “everlasting fire” prepared for the devil and his angels (which includes David, and the entire host of Christianity’s deceived pastors) is AGE-LASTING for that is the true definition of the Greek word “aionios”.
+The “everlasting fire” prepared for the devil and his angels (which includes David, and the entire host of Christianity’s deceived clergy) is AGE-LASTING for that is the true definition of the Greek word “aionios”.
 The “everlasting punishment” erroneously translated as such in many bible translations comes from the Greek phrase “aionios kolasis”.
 Now, I have spent a lot of time dealing with the Greek word “aionios”, but now this word has been connected with this Greek word “kolasis” but what does that word mean?
 According to Dr. Strong’s Greek concordance, this Greek word “kolasis” comes from the root word “kolazō” and that word is defined as to punish, to curb, check, or restrain, to chastise or correct, and to lop or prune.
 Well, that’s interesting… The real issue here is the idea of punishment.
 What is the purpose of punishment?
 Is it not to correct?
-Parents put their children on punishment or they punish them for bad behavior but the punishment is intended to motivate better behavior.
+Parents put their children on punishment and they punish them for bad behavior but the punishment is intended to motivate better behavior.
 The punishment must end before the child can practice better behavior.
-Imagine spanking a young child “forever”?
+Imagine spanking a young child “forever”….
 How absurd is that?
 Spanking a child for more than a minute or two is borderline child abuse for the point of spanking to begin with is to eliminate undesirable behavior.
 A parent must stop the spanking before the child can learn from it so the teaching of “everlasting punishment” is grossly evil and incoherent.
 For anyone to suggest that this is an example of God’s higher justice is out of their mind.
 The Greek word “kolazō” defined as to lop or prune as it refers to gardening is actually a GOOD THING and this metaphor is applicable when it comes to understanding the purpose of God’s judgment.
-If I prune a tree, that is, to cut off some of it’s bad branches, the idea is that it will grow better branches in the future.
+If I prune a tree, that is, to cut off some of it’s bad branches, the idea is that it will grow healthier branches in the future.
 When God cuts off or cuts out our sinful carnality, we will grow (learn righteousness) in the future and this is through the experience of God’s age-lasting pruning (corrective judgment).

 David believes that the parallel of being given eternal life is equally contrasted with the unbeliever receiving everlasting punishment but we clearly see from the scriptures that “aionios” NEVER means eternal or everlasting.
+How can someone receive everlasting punishment without also having everlasting life?
 Does God promise eternal life to the believer?
 NO, God never promises “eternal life” to the believer but rather, God promises the believer AGE-LASTING AIONIOS life which is an additional age of life that the rest of the world doesn’t get to experience.
 Think about it like this… Let’s say a CEO of a company goes away for business and says he will return but nobody knows when.
 The company is going under but the CEO says he has a plan to save the company.
 If his plan works, he promises to take all of his employees on a vacation when he returns.
 He entrusts a few employees with running his business in his absence.
 When he returns, he reviews the work of all his employees and especially of those he entrusted with his business.
 The ones he entrusted with his business he takes them on a special cruise only reserved for them.
 The other employees do not get to experience the special cruise.
 When the cruise is over, they all go on the vacation as originally planned.

 Now, the CEO of course is Christ and the employees of the business are the inhabitants of the world.
 The company is your life on earth in the mortal carnal state that is subject to death and the CEO has a plan to save us from death.
 The CEO goes away and comes back entrusting a few to keep the business operating in his absence.
 This is Christ dying for the sins of the world and then promising that he will return.
 The special cruise and the vacation represent the 2 resurrection events with the first one being reserved for the few that the CEO entrusted with his business.
 They are given a special reward that nobody else gets to experience and this is what God promises the “believer” and that is “aionios” age-lasting life.
 An additional age of living after death and realized in the first resurrection.
 During this age, the age where the faithful few will be enjoying this “aionios age-lasting life”, the rest of the dead will still be in the grave awaiting the second resurrection which is when the rest of the world will be saved (the vacation for all).
 The phrase “eternal life” is a misnomer because it places an impossible constraint on time implying that time never ceases.
 Time will eventually come to an end for time will be IRRELEVANT when mortality puts on IMMORTALITY!
 Believers do NOT need eternal life for when they rise in the resurrection to life, they are raised in spiritual IMMORTAL bodies that can never die.
 So when the age of the first resurrection comes to an end ushering in the events of the second resurrection, believers or (first resurrection participants) will continue to live because they were made immortal in the first resurrection.
 This is really not that difficult to understand when we actually begin to unlearn the lies that have been shoved down our throats from the pulpits of Christianity for centuries.